ekr/tls13-spec/draft-ietf-tls-tls13.md

 corrections.
 Network propagation delays are the most likely causes of a mismatch in legitimate values for elapsed time.
 Both the NewSessionTicket and ClientHello messages might be retransmitted and therefore delayed, which might be hidden by TCP.
-For browser clients on the Internet, this implies that windows on the order of ten seconds to account for errors in clocks and variations in measurements are advisable; other deployment scenarios
+For clients on the Internet, this implies that windows on the order of ten seconds to account for errors in clocks and variations in measurements are advisable; other deployment scenarios